History of Mongolia: Northern Yuan and Four Oirat

 The striving of the Mongols to improve their life led naturally to an increase in the number of their livestock.
 In the extensive livestock husbandry, on which the medieval Mongolian economy was based, an excess number of livestock required either expansion of the pastures, which may imply conquest of new territories, or exchange of the excess animals and livestock products for products of settled civilizations unavailable in the unsophisticated Mongolian economy.
 For example, they would be able to wear clothes made of hides and wool in cold seasons, but would certainly need clothes from silk or light fabric in summer.
 However, the ban on trade with the Mongols by the Ming administration was a reason for armed conflicts.
 Moreover, there were frequent attempts to offer low prices for the livestock products or to supply low quality reject goods to the Mongols.
 Thus in protest, there were cases that Mongol traders burned their reject Chinese purchases in front of the Ming officials during the rule of Esen.
 Also the Ming administration often issued extremely low import quotas for trade.
-They banned selling metal products to the Mongols in suspicion that metal would be remoulded into weapons; however, metal products such as kettles were vitally important in the every day life of the herders.
+They banned selling metal products to the Mongols in suspicion that metal would be remoulded into weapons; however, metal products such as kettles were vitally important in the everyday life of the herders.

 Cities in Mongolia were completely destroyed during Chinese raids in the late 14th and early 15th centuries.
 The Ming Empire attempted to invade Mongolia in the 14-16th centuries, however, the Ming Empire was defeated by the Oirat, Southern Mongol, Eastern Mongol and united Mongolian armies.
 Thus there was no division of labor between urban and rural economies that was characteristic in other cultures.
 Some attempts of diversification of the economy were undertaken in the 16th and 17th centuries in peripheral Mongol domains but not in Northern Khalkha.
 Thus Altan Khan made Chinese grow grain around the city of Hohhot.
 Erdeni Batur Hongtaiji attempted to develop cereal and horticulture production in Dzungaria using imported Kazakhs, Kyrgyz, Chinese and Taranchis.
 However, these initiatives mainly or exclusively served the ruling classes and the mass of the Mongol commoners received little or no benefit from them.